joemdiente/mepa-app-lan8840-sama7d65-eds2/README.md

 ## Test Setup
 - LAN8840 PHY Daughterboard connected to SAMA7D65 Curiosity Kit EDS2 Connector.
+- Make sure that `mdio-netlink` kernel module (part of wkz/mdio-tools) is installed in target platform.
+    - In buildroot, it can be added in buildroot configuration.
+Or mdio-netlink can be built natively. (https://github.com/wkz/mdio-tools/tree/master/kernel)
 - Make sure device tree overlay is added in BSP as follows.
 ````
 &gmac1 {